IgniteUI/igniteui-blazor-examples/samples/grids/tree-grid/column-pinning-both-sides/ReadMe.md

 ## Setup

-- install **.NET SDK** from this [website](https://dotnet.microsoft.com/learn/aspnet/blazor-tutorial/install)
+- instal **.NET SDK** from this [website](https://dotnet.microsoft.com/learn/aspnet/blazor-tutorial/install)

-## Running App in Visual Studio 2019
+## Running App in Visual Studio 2022

-NOTE: VS 2019 has better code highlighting and error detection than VS Code does.
+NOTE: VS 2022 has better code highlighting and error detection than VS Code does.

-- open **Visual Studio 2019** as an administrator
+- open **Visual Studio 2022** as an administrator

 - open the **BlazorClientApp.sln** solution